 2. Not Getting Professional Advice

-The overall cost of your business loan will be determined in large part by how you structure the business loan with regard to the tax savings you’ll have or not have.
+The overall cost of your business loan will be determined in large part by how you structure the small business loan with regard to the tax savings you’ll have or not have.
 It’s only when you get the professional advice you need that you’ll have what you need to choose the right financing for your business.

 3. Getting The Wrong Terms For Your Needs